odoo/documentation/content/applications/inventory_and_mrp/inventory/shipping_receiving/setup_configuration.rst

 - :guilabel:`Free if order amount is above`: checking this box enables free shipping if the customer spends above the specified amount.

+.. _inventory/shipping_receiving/availability:

+Use the :guilabel:`Availability` tab to define conditions for the delivery method based on the order’s content or destination:

+- :guilabel:`Countries`: Specify one or more countries where the method is available.
+- :guilabel:`Max Weight`: Set a maximum weight; the method is only available for orders below this limit.
+- :guilabel:`Max Volume`: Set a maximum volume; the method is only available for orders below this limit.
+- :guilabel:`Must Have Tags`: The method is available only if at least one product in the order has one of these tags.
+- :guilabel:`Excluded Tags`: The method is unavailable if at least one product in the order has one of these tags.

 For examples on how to configure specific shipping methods, refer to the sections below.

 .. _inventory/shipping/fixed: